Kong/docs.konghq.com/app/1.2.x/db-less-and-declarative-config.md

 The key idea in declarative configuration is, as its name shows, the notion that it is _declarative_, as opposed to an _imperative_ style of configuration.
 "Imperative" means that a configuration is given as a series of
 orders: "do this, then to that".
-"Declative" means that the configuration is given all at once: "I declare this to be the state of the world".
+"Declarative" means that the configuration is given all at once: "I declare this to be the state of the world".

 The Kong Admin API is an example of an imperative configuration tool: the